SinanIbra/Surveillance-Camera-Calibration-with-DLT/README.md

 camera calibration in real world for precise object positioning for surveillance camera The goal of camera calibration is to find the intrinsic and extrinsic parameters of a AXIS P1364 Network Camera .
 # Method:
-Inorder to calibrate this surviellence camera we take a satallite image such and take the 3D coordinates of objects and use the 3D-2D point correspondences between the 3D points and its 2d camera image to find the camera parameters.
+Inorder to calibrate this surviellence camera we take an image such and take the 3D coordinates of objects that are known with more than six points and use the 3D-2D point correspondences between the 3D points and its 2d camera image to find the camera parameters.
+Satellite images might be used to map the coordinates and I'm still working on it.
 # Other Proposed methods:
 2. using a person with known Hight and make him stand in N different places across the monitored area locations and use this information (his length) to calculate intrinsic matrix .
 3. calibrating using Vanishing points: